 Our campaign to secure the 15 extra hours free childcare for fostered children.

-CAMPAIGN SUCCESS!
-On 19 December 2017 the former children's minister Robert Goodwill MP announced during a debate in Westminster Hall secured by Lisa Nandy MP that he had instructed his officials to allow fostered children to take up the extra 15 hours of free childcare from September 2018.
+On 19 December 2017 the former children's minister Robert Goodwill MP announced during a debate in Westminster Hall secured by Lisa Nandy MP that he had instructed his officials to allow fostered children in England to take up the extra 15 hours of free childcare from September 2018.

 Thank you to everybody for your support during this campaign - we've made an important difference to the lives of many fostered children for years to come.

 - Had letters to the minister printed in The Times and The Guardian newspapers.

 - Facilitated over 260 emails to nearly 200 MPs from supporters.